pgmodeler/plugins/graphicalquerybuilder/README.md

 This is a primer in the FLOSS world!
 You get candidate join paths, ranked by score, for the items you inserted in the "SELECT" clause of the query.
 This can prove useful in discovering a new database, previously reverse-engineered from production (pgModeler can do that !).
-To be of any interest, the database and/or the model shall have foreign-key relationships declared.
+Currently, to be of any interest, the database and/or the model shall have foreign-key relationships declared.
 Otherwise, you can beforehand look at tools such as [linkifier](https://github.com/janmotl/linkifier).

 This graphical query builder relies on graph algorithms, mainly Dijkstra's path-finding and Dreyfus-Wagner for Steiner trees.
-See the video above for more details.
+See the video above for more details, and how to use the solver.
 Some [implementation research history](https://stackoverflow.com/questions/56193619/what-is-needed-to-use-bgl-algorithms-on-existing-data-structures-edges-and-ver).

-Beware that for large models, or numerous columns selected, the solver can turn your computer into a heat machine and hang for a while!

 A few white papers about SQL-join solvers :
 - http://resources.mpi-inf.mpg.de/yago-naga/naga/download/ICDEResearchLong09_264.pdf